-We still live in a world where majority of the decisions are made based on intuition and assumptions.
+We still live in a world where the majority of the decisions are made based on intuition and assumptions.
 As a race, humanity has been doing just fine with them, but why be fine when we can be better?
 Big data is being talked about by everyone these days.
-Advertisers, healthcare specialists, social scientists and professionals from all walks of life are talking about how big data will change everything for the good.
-Data has indeed become the 21st century superpower that everyone wants to acquire.
+Advertisers, healthcare specialists, social scientists, and professionals from all walks of life are talking about how big data will change everything for the good.
+Data has indeed become the 21st-century superpower that everyone wants to acquire.

 Objectivity vs Subjectivity

-Objective and subjective refers to the distinction between the claims and judgements that people make.
-While objective claims and judgements are based on facts, subjective ones are heavily influenced by emotions and intuition.
-Subjective claims can be inadequate or incorrect as it can vary across different individuals or even depending on the emotional setting of the individual at different points of time.
-As far as businesses are concerned, subjectivity is something that should be eradicated to bring about clarity and improve the efficiency.
+Objective and subjective refers to the distinction between the claims and judgments that people make.
+While objective claims and judgments are based on facts, subjective ones are heavily influenced by emotions and intuition.
+Subjective claims can be inadequate or incorrect, as it can vary across different individuals or even depending on the emotional setting of the individual at different points of time.
+As far as businesses are concerned, subjectivity is something that should be eradicated to bring about clarity and improve efficiency.
 If data tells you that the customers are starting to dislike your product, it’s time to redesign it to suit the emerging demands.
-And this redesigning itself should be based on solid data rather than just aimless addition of features you think the consumers would like.
+And this redesigning itself should be based on solid data rather than just the aimless addition of features you think the consumers would like.

 Big data in Social sciences

 There are claims that big data is not applicable in social sciences, unlike businesses where data can give a clear advantage.
 In fact, the use of data is being discouraged by many in realms like social sciences, politics, and the economy.
 Some claim that big data cannot help in situations where subjectivity is dominant.
 It is said that the interpretation of data will also be subjective in such cases.
 However, this is not true.
 Big data can indeed kill the subjectivity and fog that’s making it even difficult to implement a data-backed methodology to interpret it.